Scaling the Scaling Logic: Agentic Meta-Synthesis of Logic Reasoning: Introduction

 To mitigate this data bottleneck, the community has proposed various logical data synthesis frameworks, as summarized in Figure~\ref{fig:main_architecture}.
-One line of work \cite{tafjord2021proofwritergeneratingimplicationsproofs,liu2025synlogic,chen2025enigmata,stojanovski2025reasoninggymreasoningenvironments} primarily relies on expert-written code scripts to scale task production; another \cite{morishita_2024_NeurIPS_FLD_diverse,kersting2025slrautomatedsynthesis,yu2025autologiautomatedgeneration,he2025protoreasoningprototypesfoundationgeneralizable} extends instances within established skeletons like ILP/SAT/PDDL.
+One line of work~\cite{tafjord-etal-2021-proofwriter,liu2025synlogic,chen2025enigmata,stojanovski2025reasoning} primarily relies on expert-written code scripts to scale task production; another~\cite{morishita_2024_NeurIPS_FLD_diverse,helff2025slr,yu2025autologiautomatedgeneration,he2025protoreasoningprototypesfoundationgeneralizable} extends instances within established skeletons like ILP/SAT/PDDL.
 Although these methods effectively increase data scale, most remain confined to parameter augmentation and surface perturbation within fixed templates or inference graphs, essentially constituting \emph{Instance Synthesis}.
 This paradigm struggles to transcend the priors of predefined structures, thereby hindering the move towards task-family-level evolution.

-Addressing these limitations, we propose \textbf{Scaling the Scaling Logic (SSLogic)}: an \emph{Agentic Meta-Synthesis} framework designed to achieve automatic, continuous expansion of logical task families at the code level.
-Unlike previous approaches that merely generate problem text or parameters, SSLogic employs agents as program synthesis and repair engines, iteratively updating Executable Specifications in a Generate--Validate--Repair closed loop.
-Consequently, the specification of a task family—i.e., the paired programs that define its generation and verification rules—itself becomes an object that can be searched, repaired, and extrapolated.
-This shifts the evolvable object from ``problem instances'' up to ``task family specifications,'' enabling the continuous production of new families and rules while maintaining verifiability and controllable difficulty.
+Addressing these limitations, we propose \textbf{Scaling the Scaling Logic (SSLogic)}: an \emph{Agentic Meta-Synthesis} framework achieving automatic, continuous expansion of logical task families at the code level.
+Unlike approaches that only generate problem text or parameters, SSLogic employs agents as program synthesis and refine engines, iteratively updating Executable Specifications in a Generate--Validate--Refine closed loop.
+Consequently, the task family specification---defining generation and verification rules---becomes an object that can be searched, refined, and extrapolated.
+This shifts the evolvable object from \emph{problem instances} to \emph{task family specifications}, enabling the continuous production of new families and rules while maintaining verifiability and controllable difficulty.